lunarmodules/ldoc/doc/doc.md

 ## Customizing the Page

 A basic customization is to override the default UTF-8 encoding using `charset`.
-For instance, Brazillian software would find it useful to put `charset='ISO-8859-1'` in `config.ld`, or use the **@charset** tag for individual files.
+For instance, Brazilian software would find it useful to put `charset='ISO-8859-1'` in `config.ld`, or use the **@charset** tag for individual files.

 Setting `no_return_or_parms` to `true` will suppress the display of 'param' and 'return'